-A transaction must explicitly release the locks that it is granted by calling the SLM_release meta member function on the object.
+A transaction must explicitly release the locks that it is granted by calling the SLM\release meta member function on the object.
 This meta member function removes the method invocation from the object's active locks set.
 It then broadcasts on a POSIX condition variable to awaken all of the suspended transactions in the object so they may retry their lock requests.
-Due to the newly-released lock, it may now be possible to grant some of these previouslydenied locks.
+Due to the newly-released lock, it may now be possible to grant some of these previously-denied locks.
 The use of a the real-time POSIX scheduler, discussed next, assures that the awakened transactions make their lock requests in priority order.

-Performance simulations indicate that our semantic locking technique maintains temporal consistency better than several other object locking techniques [10].
-In [9] we prove that our Object Manager's semantic locking technique can bound imprecision in the database and that it can support global correctness by showing that it can enforce a form of Epsilon Serializability [17] specialized for object-oriented databases.
+Performance measurements on the prototype system indicate that a transaction process requesting a semantic lock and invoking an object method requires approximately $60~\mu s$ if there are no other locks on the object.
+This time increases linearly for each active lock and each pending request.
+In [DW94] we prove that our Object Manager's semantic locking technique can bound imprecision in the database and that it can support global correctness by showing that it can enforce a form of Epsilon Serializability [RP] specialized for object-oriented databases.

-RTSORAC Transaction Management
+3.3.3 RTSORAC Transaction Management